api3dao/vitepress-docs/docs/explore/dapis/service-coverage.md

 committing to managed dAPIs.

-Self-funded dAPIs are sourced from a single first-party oracle where the oracle transactions feeds are paid from a respective sponsor wallet.
+Self-funded dAPIs are sourced from a single first-party oracle where the oracle transactions fees are paid from a respective sponsor wallet.
 Once funds are available in this wallet, oracle updates on the associated dAPI will begin automatically (given the Airnode invocation restrictions).